2026 Tax Season

 W2 forms, W2 G’s, SSA 1099, 1099K, 1099 Misc, 1099 NEC, 1099R, 1099 DIV, 1099 INT, 1099 GOVT. payments, and other applicable documents including all expense deduction documents.

-Please e-mail/upload on our website: all bank statements, cancelled checks, credit card statements, 1099’s ASAP but not later than January 31, 2025
+Please e-mail/upload onto our website: all bank statements, cancelled checks, sales journals, credit card statements, 1099’s ASAP but not later than January 31, 2026

 Our Tax Season Feasterville office hours for in-house preparation: